D-Honeyman/llm-osint-public-health-threat-detection-Methanol-Poisonings/README.md

 The proprietary components used to collect and process the original news data, including the Bing News API ingestion pipeline and large-scale scraping infrastructure, are not included here due to institutional and contractual restrictions.
-The full OSINT collection is not distributed.
+End-to-end reproduction of the article collection is therefore not possible.

-The components required to reproduce the reported results are provided: the GPT-4o inference outputs, both sets of human annotations, and the evaluation code.
+The components required to reproduce every reported result are provided: the GPT-4o inference outputs, both annotators' independent labels, the adjudication record, the adjudicated gold standard, and the evaluation, agreement and figure code.

 ---